KobaKhit/Getting-and-cleaning-data-project/README.md

 ## run_analysis.R
 This script requires no additional packages.
 The process of the script in short:
--Donwloads data
+- Donwloads data
--Merges train and test sets by row
+- Merges train and test sets by row
--Extracts column names(variable names) from and adds them to the data set -Using regular expession finds mean and standard deviation variables and cretes a new dataset -Creates another dataset which the avarege of each variable by the activity and subject -Saves the two datasets as `csv` files
+- Extracts column names(variable names) from an info file and adds them to the data set
+- Using a regular expession finds mean and standard deviation variables and creates a new dataset
+- Creates another dataset with the avarege of each variable by the activity and subject
+- Saves the two datasets as `.csv` files

 The script will produce a folder with original data called UCI HAR Dataset and a folder called result with two datasets described in the project prompt.
 More information cand be found in `CodeBook.md`.